philipturner/philipturner/README.md

 ### Hi there 👋

 🔭 I'm currently working on resurrecting [Swift for TensorFlow](https://github.com/tensorflow/swift).
-For more information, see a [resurrection-of-s4tf](https://github.com/philipturner/resurrection-of-s4tf).
+For more information, see [resurrection-of-s4tf](https://github.com/philipturner/resurrection-of-s4tf).

 🤔 I created [ARHeadsetKit](https://github.com/philipturner/ARHeadsetKit), which brought the first AR headset experiences accessible to the average person.